buildroot/buildroot/board/beagleboard/beaglev_fire/README.txt

   Then, re-flash your image - to ensure you have the necessary firmware files - by following the above section "Flashing the image to your eMMC".

-  On BeagleV-Fire,
-    1. Make your update gateware script executable 'chmod +x /usr/share/microchip/update-gateware.sh'
-    2. Create a firmware directory
-      'mkdir /lib/firmware'
-    3. Change to the directory of your gateware script `cd /usr/share/microchip/`
-    3. initiate the reprogramming of the FPGA with your gateware bitstream:
+  On BeagleV-Fire initiate the reprogramming of the FPGA with your gateware bitstream:
-      './update-gateware.sh /etc/LinuxProgramming/'
+    `/usr/share/microchip/update-gateware.sh`

   Wait for a couple of minutes for the BeagleV-Fire to reprogram itself.